henry4sfdc/lightning-newbie/basics.markdown

 What's a namespace?
 Well, if you've never created a managed package, you might not be familiar with this feature.
 However, if you've ever seen an object created by an AppExchange app, you might have seen a namespace but not known what you were looking at.

 Namespaces are how Salesforce ensures globally unique names.
-Going Back to the object example, the namespaced object's API name would be something like MyNamespace__ObjectName__c where "MyNamespace" is, as you might have already guessed, the namespace.
+Going back to the object example, the namespaced object's API name would be something like <tt>MyNamespace__ObjectName__c</tt> where <tt>MyNamespace</tt> is, as you might have already guessed, the namespace.
+Note that yes, that is a double underscore between the namespace and the object API name.
 In general, namespaces only matters when you package something up for other Salesforce users to use, which is why it's in the setup tree near packages.

 Namespaces can only be created in a Developer Edition, and once you create a Namespace, you cannot change it.
 Stick with something that's easy to remember, and that is obvious enough to remind you why you created it in the first place when you read it.
 Also you'll be typing it from time to time, so shorter is better.